AriFordsham/GHCWiki/backpack.md

 [ Backpack](http://plv.mpi-sws.org/backpack/) is a proposal for retrofitting Haskell with an applicative, mix-in module system.
-The theory of Backpack is developed in the paper and its accompanying technical appendix; we also have an [ in-depth implementation design document](http://web.mit.edu/~ezyang/Public/backpack-impl.pdf) (source: [docs/backpack](/trac/ghc/browser/ghc/docs/backpack)).
+The theory of Backpack is developed in the paper and its accompanying technical appendix.
 The purpose of this page is to track implementation progress.
 (Wondering what happened to the old text?
 Check the history; it will be integrated into the implementation design doc eventually).

 See also [CabalDependency](cabal-dependency)

 ## Reading

-- [ Design document](http://web.mit.edu/~ezyang/Public/backpack-impl.pdf): quite technical, but a lot of good information about how the system we are implementing differs from the Backpack paper
+- [ Design document](https://git.haskell.org/ghc.git/blob/HEAD:/docs/backpack/backpack-impl.pdf): quite technical, but a lot of good information about how the system we are implementing differs from the Backpack paper
+- [ Manual](https://git.haskell.org/ghc.git/blob/HEAD:/docs/backpack/backpack-manual.pdf): user facing specification of the system
 - [ What's a module system good for anyway?](http://blog.ezyang.com/2014/08/whats-a-module-system-good-for-anyway/) Motivates \*why\* you might care about Backpack
 - [ A taste of Cabalized Backpack](http://blog.ezyang.com/2014/08/a-taste-of-cabalized-backpack/): Tutorial style introduction to the Cabal-style syntax for writing Backpack modules
 - The [commentary pages about packages](commentary/compiler/packages)